iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 html. this is alanguage used in programming and its mostly used when you are adding content,text,videos and so on and so forth css.this is also alanguage used in programming and its mostly used for styling cloning.this is copying someone else repository into your local machine

+forking .to fork is to copy paste someone repository into your github account